Change Management Vs. Project Management

 1. Objectives

-According to the definition of Project Management, it’s defined by a set of tasks, processes, and strategies that can be utilized to guide any team throughout a project and thus reach the objective.
-Projects will always have a defined target date when it comes to completion, which can change depending on the circumstances.
+According to the definition of Project Management, it’s a set of tasks, processes, and strategies that can be utilized to guide any team throughout a project and thus reach the objective.
+Projects will always have a defined target date for completion, which can change depending on the circumstances.

-Alternatively, Change Management involves a particular strategy and process which is designed to assist enterprises so that they can adapt to fresh changes.
-Such a process is carried out by altering the internal & external factors, ultimately impacting the organization.
+Alternatively, Change Management involves a particular strategy and process designed to assist enterprises in adapting to fresh changes.
+Such a process alters internal and external factors, ultimately impacting the organization.

 Thus, it can be easily seen that Change Management doesn’t include a specific list of tasks.
-Instead, the process adapts over time as the organization goes through the change that they’re managing.
+Instead, the process adapts over time as the organization experiences the change it’s managing.
 Even the deliverables are not defined.
-Change Management will continue to evolve with the changing challenges & conditions of the organization, unlike Project Management.
+Unlike project management, Change Management will continue to evolve with the changing challenges and conditions of the organization.

 2. Methodology